MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/introduction.md

 ---
-title: "An Introduction to SkiaSharp"
+title: "SkiaSharp platform-independent examples"
 description: "This document provides a brief introduction to core SkiaSharp concepts.
 In particular, it discusses obtaining and drawing on an SKCanvas." ms.prod: xamarin ms.techonology: xamarin-skiasharp ms.assetid: 19506F08-2603-465E-A806-6BD01638DE90
-author: conceptdev
+author: davidbritch
-ms.author: crdun
+ms.author: dabritch
-ms.date: 09/14/2017
+ms.date: 10/03/2018
 ---

-# An Introduction to SkiaSharp
+# SkiaSharp platform-independent examples

-_This provides a brief introduction to the concepts behind SkiaSharp_
+_This provides a brief platform-independent introduction to the concepts behind SkiaSharp_

 SkiaSharp provides a rich and powerful 2D graphics API that can be used to render into 2D buffers.
 You can use these to implement custom user interface elements and 2D graphics that can be incorporated into your application.
 SkiaSharp is a .NET binding to the [Skia](https://skia.org) library and inherits the features and power of this library.

 The library is currently available as a cross-platform [NuGet Package](https://www.nuget.org/packages/SkiaSharp), you can add it to your project by adding the NuGet reference.